 Instead of viewing sales and marketing softwares as being in conflict, consider how they can work in tandem.
 View them as opportunities.
 By better understanding the tools used by each department, you may find new opportunities for integration and better alignment with sales.

 For example, compare notes on email deliverability and engagement with sales.
 You might learn new methods to avoid having your messages filtered into the “Promotions” tab in Gmail.

 6) Sales and Marketing Incentives Are Not Aligned

 Bonus pay and other incentives have a significant influence on sales and marketing alignment.
 It’s tempting to have both departments focus on closed-won deals or a revenue metric.
 However, those measures may not work for each department.
 Unless you are exclusively using direct response marketing with strong analytical support, it is difficult to attribute all sales to specific marketing campaigns.

 Take a balanced approach to incentives.
-Marketing can’t be held responsible for closing new accounts since sales own that process.
+Marketing can’t be held responsible for closing new accounts since the sales team owns that process.
 However, you can design incentives for the marketing department that combine bottom-line variables (e.g., sales) and traditional marketing metrics.
-For example, if you were marketing an enterprise software product, you might explore looking at the number of software demos booked, closed sales, and free trial requests.
+For example, if you are marketing an enterprise software product, analyze the number of scheduled software demos, closed sales, and free trial requests.

 Conclusion: Take Ownership of the Alignment Problem

 Since marketing owns the top of the customer funnel, it is up to you to develop and maintain your relationship with sales.
 We recommend two techniques to maintain alignment throughout the year: